 - In Jenkins, go to your pipeline project.

 - Click Pipeline Syntax to go to the Snippet Generator.

 - From the Sample Step dropdown menu, select withCredentials: Bind credentials to variables.

 - In the Bindings section, select .

 - In the Username Variable and Password Variable fields, enter your Veracode API

-- Click Add to add these credentials to the Jenkins credentials store.
+- Click Add to add the credentials to the Jenkins credentials store.